originrose/cortex/examples/dropout/README.md

 # dropout

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License
+An example usage of dropout.

-Copyright © 2016 FIXME
+Copyright © 2016 ThinkTopic

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.